Sonarr/Sonarr/src/NzbDrone.Core/Download/Clients/Porla/README.md

 ### Presets

-Presets are being set on the torrent adds
+Preset ussage are being set on the torrent adds, through a client setting.

-So I needed to do something with the `save_path`.
+So I needed to do something with the `save_path` on the `torrent.add` request.
+Theis field is optional if you set a defualt path on porla BUT required if you didn't.
-I wanted this to work "by default", so if you have NO presets set, you **NEED** to set the `save_path` _BUT_ if you want to use the presets values you shoule NOT set the `save_path` in the RPC request.
+I wanted this to work "by default", so if you have NO presets set, you **NEED** to set the `save_path` _BUT_ if you want to use the presets values you should NOT set the `save_path` in the RPC request.
 That is why you see that intersting branch on the `AddTorrent` functions.

 ### Tags

 Would be great to use to filter BIG lists of torrents even more!
-But it doesn't look like Sonarr expects that. looks like it expects everything
+But Sonarr expects everything.
+Something to look at in the future if Sonarr ever does granular torrent requests.

-The idea is to use the tags to find a spesific series/show/season so listing is effiecient.
+The idea is to use the tags on torrents to make listing more efficient, in our case tagging them with series/show/season so we can find what we are looking for.

-So what I wanted to do instead is set tags for the series.
-I want to be able to come around later and filter torrents seperated from Sonarr.
+What I did set tags with the series attributes.
+I want to be able to come around later and filter torrents outside the context of Sonarr.

-TODO: Should probably create a flag to turn this off.
+You can set a client setting to disable this behavior.

 ### Torrent Metadata

 I **DID NOT USE** this, maybe add something?

+It's basically a any-field that we can fill with anything we want.

 ### LibTorrent [Torrent Flags](https://libtorrent.org/single-page-ref.html#torrent_flags_t)

 #### share_mode

 Should be very useful for private trackers.
-Sadly unclear how to implement it without stepping on toes.
+Sadly unclear how to implement it without doing some spagetti.